Tech-at-DU/ACS-4931-Testing-and-Architecture/README.md

 ## Course Description

-This course focuses on advanced topics in testing and code craftsmanship.
-Students apply these concepts to existing portfolio projects, adding a further layer of sophistication.
-Topics covered include: types of testing, automated testing, design patterns, open source coding, and navigating massive codebases.
-The course also covers guiding principles in software development that help professional developers make decisions on what language, frameworks, and construction practices to use while building projects.
-By the end of the course, students will have refactored projects to have better testing and architecture, and built an additional solo project incorporating course principles.
+This course focuses on advanced topics such as unit-testing, refactoring and design pattern.
+Students apply these concepts to existing portfolio projects to improve code qualities such as readibility, modularity and extensibility.
+Topics covered include: debugging techniques, unit-testing, refactoring techniques, design patterns and navigating massive codebases.
+By the end of the course, students have practical knowledge of writing python unit tests, refactoring legacy code and implementing some desing patterns.

 ## Prerequisites